geog-464/lab10/README.md

 # Deliverables

 All answered questions inside your *index.html* (2 points each) and a functioning webmap that contains the data, styles and functionalities according to the modifications made throughout the lab (tilesets, styles, popups, map loading dropdown etc.).
 Each of these enhancements is graded separately based on completion and functionality (1,1,2,4 points respectively).

-# Additional resources

-- [Using GeoJSON with Leaflet](https://leafletjs.com/SlavaUkraini/examples/geojson/), in which they load GeoJSON locally as done in a previous lab.